Cost of Living in Turkey

 • Council and rubbish tax – yearly, calculated based on the number of people

 The utilities are an essential part of the cost of living in Turkey per month.
-They
+A family of four estimated monthly costs are 1,637.4£ (73,454.1TL) without rent.
+The cost of living in Turkey is lower than in the United Kingdom.

 Type of ProductPrice

-Phone bills0.80 TL for a 1-minute prepaid local tariff without any discounts or plans
+Phone bills307.22 for a 1-minute prepaid local tariff without any discounts or plans

 About tone-fifth of the overall cost of living in Turkey is for transportation expenses.
 Here are the average prices for the different means of transport and fuel.